Krokodil Detox Guide

 Opioid withdrawal has been well studied and follows a predictable timeline of symptoms.7,10 When abruptly stopping a relatively short-acting opioid, such as krokodil or heroin, withdrawal symptoms may begin within 6–12 hours.7 Symptoms typically continue to worsen until they peak about 1–3 days from last use, until they slowly resolve between 5–7 days.7

-In general, detoxing from synthetic opioids is very uncomfortable and distressing, but is not usually life-threatening.9,10 However, it can be dangerous to detox on your own for several reasons.
+In general, detoxing from opioids is very uncomfortable and distressing, but is not usually life-threatening.9,10 However, it can be dangerous to detox on your own for several reasons.
 Some of the risks and complications of detoxing from krokodil or other synthetic opioids include:1-4,7,9,10

 - Aspiration: This occurs when you vomit and gastric contents are inhaled into your lungs.
 Aspiration can lead to serious inflammation or infection in the lungs, or even death if it occurs while sleeping.

 - Dehydration: The vomiting and diarrhea associated with opioid withdrawal can lead to rapid dehydration if not monitored appropriately.
 Fluid-depleted individuals may also experience disturbances in their electrolyte levels, which can lead to further physical complications.